 Ugly Sweater Parties are a fashion show and a party all in one.
 What could be better!

 First things first…you need an ugly sweater.
 HERE is my favorite place to buy them.
 Also, check your local thrift and second-hand stores.
 They usually have some this time of year.

 Second: Plan a few fun games to keep your guests entertained.
 Maybe have a White Elephant Exchange.

 Third: Food!
-(May I suggest a pot luck) Be sure to have lots and Lots of good things to eat and drink as your guests will be hungry since they will be to embarrassed to go out before the party.
-Last year my husband and I, after sitting in the parking lot at the grocery store saying “I’m not going in” “Well, I’m not going in”, ended up at the McDonald’s drive through and got a bunch of hamburgers and apple pies to take as our pot luck item.
-When we got to the party we learned we where not the only ones with the same problem.
+(May I suggest pot luck) Be sure to have lots and Lots of good things to eat and drink as your guests will be hungry since they will be too embarrassed to go out before the party.
+Last year my husband and I, after sitting in the parking lot at the grocery store saying “I’m not going in” “Well, I’m not going in,” ended up at the McDonald’s drive through and got a bunch of hamburgers and apple pies to take as our pot luck item.
+When we got to the party, we learned we were not the only ones with the same problem.

 Prizes: Don’t forget you will need prizes for the ugliest, ugly sweater.
 My husband who won first place in the Ugly Sweater Contest last year took home a gallon of milk.
 The point is, it’s an ugly sweater party…just make it fun.